mrtoronto/example-github-pages/README.md

 ## 🚀 How It Works

 This project uses GitHub Pages to host a static website directly from this repository.
-When changes are pushed to the `master` branch, GitHub Actions automatically deploys the updates to the live site.
+When changes are pushed to the `main` branch, GitHub Actions automatically deploys the updates to the live site.

 ### The Deployment Process

-1. Changes are pushed to the `master` branch
+1. Changes are pushed to the `main` branch
 2. GitHub Actions workflow is triggered
 3. The workflow:
    - Checks out the code